LukasMut/TypeSQL-plus-BERT/README.md

 ```
   mkdir saved_model_kg_single (if ensemble, also: mkdir saved_model_kg_second)
   python train.py
+ --toy (use toy dataset for fast debugging)
  --sd_1 saved_model_kg_single (set model save directory for single model)
  --sd_2 saved_model_kg_second (set save directory for second model, if ensemble computation)
  --BERT True (False, if you want to use GloVe)
  --types True (False, if you want to use BERT embeddings only - no concatenation with type embeddings)
- --merged (use max-pooled, averaged or summed bert embeddings)
+ --merged (use max-pooled, averaged or summed BERT embeddings)
  --ensemble (single model, mixed ensemble (GloVe and BERT), homogeneous ensemble (e.g., (GloVe and GloVe) XOR (BERT and BERT)))
 ```